robert/robert.github.com/_posts/2023-08-30-interview.md

 You might use Google to look up the questions that my company tends to ask before the interview.
 This does go against the spirit of the thing, but I'm not sure how much of a duty you have to uphold the integrity of my company's interview process.
 Plenty of people do it, and I imagine that it's usually very helpful.
 I do have to ding you if I notice that you've done it, though.

 If you're doing the interview on the same computer you used to look up the question, make sure to close your tabs and delete your browser history before you start.
-I've interviewed several people who left a tab containing the leaked question open; interestingly they all did quite poorly.
+I've interviewed several people who left a tab containing the leaked question open, although interestingly they all did quite poorly.

 ### 2. Set up a basic program and make sure you can run it

 If you're using your own laptop, set up a basic hello-world program and make sure you can run it.
 Write your solution in this file.
 This makes sure that you don't waste time at the start of the interview scrabbling around with a broken environment.

 I've interviewed several people who used a laptop belonging to their current company, but then realised that it was so customised that they didn't know how to use it to write and run a basic program from scratch.
 They hacked around the problem by finding a simple part of their company's codebase and editing it to answer the question.
 This cost them time and stress, looked bad, and surely violated their employment contract.

 ## Introduction

 ### 3. Keep your personal intro short

 It's usually not a technical interviewer's job to assess your experience and goals.
 I might start an interview by asking "My name is Rob, I work on this and that, what about you?" but this is just an icebreaker.
 Answer succinctly like "I'm Sarah, I work on the Infrastructure team at Badger corp.
 It's our job to make sure that our servers are reliable, secure, and easy to manage."
 I've had people go on for several minutes, which achieves nothing and wastes your time and energy.

 ### 4. Ask how much time you have to answer the question

 Ask how long you have to answer the question so that you can manage your time accordingly.
 I should tell you this unprompted, but sometimes I forget and interviewees forget to ask.

 ## When you get the question

-When you get the question I think it's useful having a repeatable script to check you understand what you're being asked to do, and to get all the extra metadata you need.
-I don't think this is particularly important, but it's easy to implement.
+When you get the question I think it's useful to have a repeatable script to check you understand what you're being asked to do and to get any extra information that you need.
 I'd suggest:

 - Restate the question, briefly
 - Ask a clarifying question or two